Chart Color Schemes

 Hurstville Grove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The area's performance is significantly influenced by changes in local infrastructure projects.
-AreaSearch has identified two projects that may impact the area.
-Major projects include Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk), Trinity Majors Bay, Lotus Residence Hurstville, and the Hurstville Civic Precinct Master Plan.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects expected to influence this region: Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk), Trinity Majors Bay, Lotus Residence Hurstville, and Hurstville Civic Precinct Master Plan.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.